 When writing your relocation cover letter, deciding which set of contact details to use is another dilemma.

 Should you use your current address, risking rejection by a hiring manager who thinks you’re too far away?
 Should you omit your address and hope no one finds it suspicious?
-Or should you insert your planned location onto your cover letter?
+Or should you list the place you plan on moving to?

 If you’ve already signed a lease agreement or bought a house in the new area, use that address.

 Otherwise, it’s best not to list any address.
 Instead, where you would write your address, list something descriptive such as “Relocating to Grand Rapids, Michigan on Nov.
-25, 2023.”
+25, 20XX.”